rzommers/MISO/rtd/source/index.md

 ## Windows Subsystem for Linux (WSL)

-A Linux OS must be used to access the provided tools.
-If you are already running on a Linux OS (Ubuntu, Fedora, etc.), skip this step, and continue with installing OpenMPI and System Packages.
-If you are running on a Windows OS, one available option to access this content is by using a Linux simulator, for example, WSL.
+A Linux OS is highly recommended for this installation.
+If you are already running on a Linux OS (Ubuntu, Fedora, etc.), skip this step, and continue below with installing OpenMPI and System Packages.
+If you are running on a Windows OS, one option is to use a Linux simulator; for example, WSL.
 Note that the code blocks in this guide assume that Ubuntu is being used, so certain steps may be different on other platforms.

 To install WSL, enter the terminal (on Windows, you can use "windows_key + r" and type in "cmd" to the prompt to open the terminal) and enter the following line of code: